mneang/laplens/README.md

 ### 6.1 GitHub Codespaces

 This project is designed to run smoothly in **GitHub Codespaces**.

 1. Open the repo in Codespaces.
-	2. Make sure the virtual environment is active (e.g., .venv).
+2. Make sure the virtual environment is active (e.g. `.venv`).
 3. Install dependencies (if not done automatically):
   ```bash
   pip install -r requirements.txt
   ```

 4. Launch the app:
   ```bash
   streamlit run streamlit_app.py
   ```

 5. A browser tab (or Codespaces port) will open with the LapLens dashboard.

 ### 6.2 Running Locally (Desktop)